Piyush-Karira/LeetCoding-Challenge/30-Days-LeetCoding-Challenge/Week-3/Day-21/README.md

-## Leftmost Column with at Least a One (Test Case)
+## Leftmost Column with at Least a One

 (This problem is an interactive problem.)

 A binary matrix means that all elements are 0 or 1.
 For each individual row of the matrix, this row is sorted in non-decreasing order.

 Given a row-sorted binary matrix binaryMatrix, return leftmost column index(0-indexed) with at least a 1 in it.
 If such index doesn't exist, return -1.
 You can't access the Binary Matrix directly.
 You may only access the matrix using a BinaryMatrix interface:

 BinaryMatrix.get(x, y) returns the element of the matrix at index (x, y) (0-indexed).